 The Company generates revenue from integration engineering services, which it delivers either pursuant to integration license agreements or delivery of engineering services and from the grant of manufacturing licenses to customers to use its technology in the manufacture of semiconductor wafers and/or devices for the customer's internal use.
 Revenue is recognized based on the following steps: (i) identification of the contract, or contracts, with a customer, (ii) identification of the performance obligations in the contract, (iii) determination of the transaction price, (iv) allocation of the transaction price to the performance obligations of the contract, and (v) recognition of revenue when, or as, the Company satisfies a performance obligation.
 The Company's integration services generally consist of depositing its proprietary technology onto the customer's semiconductor wafers and delivering such wafers back to the customer.
 Revenue from integration services is recognized as the performance obligations are satisfied, which is upon transfer of control of the wafers to the customer (generally upon shipment).
-Revenue from manufacturing licenses is recognized over time if the performance obligations are satisfied, which is generally upon delivery of the Company's MST recipe to the customer but is recognized over time if the performance obligation related to the grant of the license includes customer acceptance.
+Revenue from manufacturing licenses is recognized as the performance obligations are satisfied, which is generally upon delivery of the Company's MST recipe to the customer but is recognized over time if the performance obligation related to the grant of the license includes customer acceptance.

 For recognizing integration service revenue from integration license agreements, the Company assesses (i) whether the license grant is distinct from or combined with the transfer of goods or services and (ii) whether the license is a right to access intellectual property or a right to use the intellectual property.
 For licenses that are not distinct, but combined with other goods or services, the revenue is recognized at a point in time or over time as the obligations to perform the combined services and/or deliver the combined goods are satisfied.
 The Company's integration license agreements contain a technology grant as well as a performance obligation to deliver wafers with its technology deposited on them.
 The Company has determined the grant of rights in these integration license agreements is not distinct from the integration service.
-Accordingly, revenue from integration license agreements is most distinct from the integration service.
-Accordingly, revenue from integration license agreements is MST recipe because this license confers a right to use the Company's technology and not a right to access the technology over time.
-However, in cases where the Company's grant of a manufacturing license includes a customer acceptance requirement, revenue is recognized over time.
-The Company's MSTcad licenses grant customers the right to use MSTcad software to simulate the effects of incorporating MST technology into their semiconductor manufacturing process.
-Such MSTcad licenses are granted on a monthly basis and revenue is recognized over time.
+Accordingly, revenue from integration license agreements is recognized at the point in time when the Company delivers its MST recipe because this license confers a right to use the Company's technology and not a right to access the technology over time.
+However, in cases where the Company's MSTcad licenses grant customers the right to use MSTcad licenses are granted on a monthly basis and revenue is recognized over time.